mattische/emacs/README.md

 Create `~/.emacs-live`
 Your stuff lives in `~/.live-packs/username-pack/`
-In there you'll find init.el (to be used in conjunction with ~/.emacs-live). i.e if your using ox-reveal with org-mode, load package archives in ~/.emacs-live;
+In there you'll find init.el (to be used in conjunction with ~/.emacs-live). i.e if your using ox-reveal with org-mode, load package archives in ~/.emacs-live (or, ~/.emacs.d/init.el);

 ```
 (require 'package)
-add-to-list 'package-archives
+(add-to-list 'package-archives
 			'("marmalade" . "https://marmalade.org/packages/") t)
-add-to-list 'package-archives
+(add-to-list 'package-archives
 			'("melpa" . "https://melpa.org/packages/"))
 (add-to-list 'package-archives '("gnu" . "http://elpa.gnu.org/packages/"))
 ;; load packages installed with package managers